 A distinctive feature of our research is that we do not only suggest an error detector, but we also provide a rule-based language to express the expected behaviours of processes and solutions.
 The rules provide flexibility to our error detection mechanism.
 Finally, it is worth clarifying that the proposals that provide a rule-based language consider that the messages or events in the log are already correlated, presumably because they aim only at orchestrated EAI solutions.
 Since our proposal aims to be independent from the viewpoint and the execution model, our monitor accounts for the arrival of uncorrelated messages and then finds their correlations.
 A salient feature of our proposal is that it emphasises the relevance of evaluating the error detection algorithm, from several dimensions.
-This is an issue frequently overlooked in the current literature.
+This is an issue frequently overlooked in current literature.

 There are several proposals in the literature on fault-tolerance aiming to help keep systems delivering their functionality in spite of errors.
 Our conclusion is that most of them aim at the orchestration viewpoint and the process-based execution model, since they focus on Web Services, WS-BPEL, and traditional workflow systems.
 The few proposals that cover choreography and the taskbased execution model have important limitations, which prevent them from being used in a general context.
-For example, in Chen et al. (2004) processes can have only one input and messages cannot be split or aggregated inside the workflow; in Ermagan et al. (2008), Baresi et al. (2008), no implementation or evaluation is provided, which makes it difficult to assess and apply in practice; Li et al. (2008) addresses only a single class of errors.
-Our proposal tackles the problem of endowing EAI solutions with a fault-tolerance mechanism that is independent from the viewpoint and the execution model; furthermore, it does not impose any practical limitations.
+For example, in [7] processes can have only one input and messages cannot be split or aggregated inside the workflow; in [3, 9], no implementation or evaluation is provided, which makes it difficult to assess and apply; in practice [21] addresses only a single class of errors.
+Our proposal tackles the problem of endowing EAI solutions, independently from the viewpoint and execution model, with a fault-tolerance mechanism, that does not impose in practice any limitation.
 Our failure semantics includes communication, structural and deadline errors.